Robert joined the Post Office in 1982.

-He watched our lives change by the names that joined us on our boxes and the names that disappeared from our boxes.
+He watched our lives change through the names that joined us on our boxes and the names that disappeared from our boxes.

 He saw hundreds of beautiful decorated letters arrive and witnessed their dwindling numbers as computers became our envelopes.